Average Roof Replacement Cost by Roof Type: Flat, Hip, or Gable

 Gable Roof $8,000–$16,000 Medium Standard U.S. homes 20–30 years

-Your roof type alone can raise or lower replacement costs by 30% or more, even when you use the same roofing material and have similar square footage.
+Your roof type alone can raise or lower replacement costs by 30% or more, even when using the same roofing materials.

 How Roof Structure Affects Labor, Waste, and Material Cost